Quantum local asymptotic normality based on a new quantum likelihood ratio: Applications to quantum statistics

 Given a $3\times3$ real positive definite matrix $G$, the minimal value of the weighted covariances at $\theta=\theta_0$ is given by

 where the minimum is taken over all estimators $\hat M$ that are locally unbiased at $\theta_0$, and

-is the Hayashi-Gill-Massar bound \cite{GillMassar,Hayashi} (see also \cite{YamagataTomo}).
+is the Hayashi--Gill--Massar bound \cite{GillMassar,Hayashi} (see also \cite{YamagataTomo}).
 On the other hand, the SLD tangent space (i.e., the linear span of the SLDs) is obviously invariant under the action of the commutation operator $\D$, and the Holevo bound is given by

 where